 - 2 tsp mirin

-- 1 + 1-2 tbsp red miso paste (preferably hatcho miso or shirakiku red miso)
+- 1 tbsp red miso paste - to flavor the ingredients, preferably hatcho miso

 - 2 portions udon noodles

-- Heat up a frying pan on a medium heat, once hot add a drizzle of oil and the meat of your choice.
+- Heat up a frying pan on a medium heat, once hot add a drizzle of oil and 150 g pork belly.

-- Brown the meat until it's sealed on the outside and the fat is slightly crispy.
+- Brown the meat until it's seared on the outside and the fat is slightly crispy.

-- Take a pot and add 500ml of dashi stock.
+- Take a pot and add 500 ml dashi stock.
 Heat up on medium/medium-high.

 - Once the dashi is almost boiling, add 2 tsp sugar, 2 tsp mirin and mix.

-- Cook your udon noodles in a separate pot for 3 minutes less than the packaging states and rinse to remove the excess starch.
+- Cook 2 portions udon noodles in a separate pot for 3 minutes less than the packaging states and rinse to remove the excess starch.

-- Transfer the udon noodles, meat and the rest of the ingredients to the broth and cook for 3 minutes.
+- Transfer the udon noodles, meat and the rest of the ingredients (50 g green onion(s), 50 g fresh shiitake mushroom(s), 2 pieces fried tofu pouch(s), 6 Japanese fish cake "kamaboko") to the broth and cook for 3 minutes.

-- Turn the heat down to low and incorporate 1-2 more tbsp of miso paste.
+- Turn the heat down to low and incorporate 2 tbsp red miso paste.
 (Use same method as step 5.)

-- Crack the eggs into the broth and place a lid on the pot, allow to cook for 2 minutes or until the eggs are done to your liking.
+- Crack 2 medium egg(s) into the broth and place a lid on the pot, allow to cook for 2 minutes or until the eggs are done to your liking.